gavinsalam/CmdLine/README.md

   CmdLine cmdline(argc,argv);
   cmdline.help("Overall help for your program");

-  // required argument, no help string double x = cmdline.value<double>("-x");
+  // required argument, no help string provided double x = cmdline.value<double>("-x");

-  // optional argument, with default value for when the argument is
+  // optional argument, with default value (1.0) for when the argument is
   // absent, and help string
   double y = cmdline.value("-y",1.0).help("sets the value of y");

-  //
-  bool b_is_present = cmdline.present("-b").help("sets b_is_present to true");
+  // optional argument (does not take a value) bool b_is_present = cmdline.present("-b").help("sets b_is_present to true");

   // makes sure that all provided command-line options have been used